How to choose an AI Visibility tool (2026) — decision framework

 1. 1.
 GeoSuite

 GeoSuite is the AI visibility platform we build.
-Three layers: audit (brand-agnostic prompt generation, per-citation explainability with drivers and counter-factuals, recurring tracking across ChatGPT, Gemini, Perplexity, with Claude / Mistral / Meta on roadmap), management (Shopify, WooCommerce, Magento, PrestaShop integrations + action queue), and on the roadmap market analysis and AI-driven content creation.
+Three layers: audit (brand-agnostic prompt generation, per-citation explainability with drivers and counter-factuals, recurring tracking across ChatGPT, Gemini, Claude and Perplexity, versioned configuration with history and restore for knobs, context pack, competitor list, persona set), action (prioritised action plan derived from gaps, market benchmark on category competitors, action queue, Shopify, WooCommerce, Magento, PrestaShop integrations), and on the roadmap AI-driven content creation and extended market analysis.

 Best for: Brand and SEO teams, agencies and ecommerce operators that need to move from 'how visible am I' to 'what is changing inside my store / on my pages right now to close the gap' inside one platform.